Duke of Buccleuch

 The novelist Sir Walter Scott, Bart., was directly descended of the Lords of Buccleuch.
 His family history, fancifully interpreted, is the main subject of much of The Lay of the Last Minstrel.

 The current Duke of Buccleuch, Richard Scott, the 10th Duke, is one of the largest private landowners in Scotland with some 200,000 acres (over 80,000 hectares) and chairman of the Buccleuch Group, a holding company with interests in commercial property, rural affairs, food, and beverages.
 The title originally comes from a holding in the Scottish Borders, near Selkirk.

 The family seats are Bowhill House, three miles from Selkirk, representing the Scott line; Drumlanrig Castle in Dumfries and Galloway, representing the Douglas line; and Boughton House in Northamptonshire, England, representing the Montagu line.
 These three houses are still lived in by the family and are also open to the public.
 The family also owns Dalkeith Palace in Midlothian, which is let, and has owned several other country houses and castles in the past.
 Its historic London residence was Montagu House, Whitehall, now demolished and replaced by the Ministry of Defence.

-William Montagu Douglas Scott, The Earl of Dalkeith, who became the 7th Duke of Buccleuch was elected President of St. Andrew's Ambulance Association in 1908.
+William Montagu Douglas Scott, Earl of Dalkeith, who became the 7th Duke of Buccleuch was elected President of St. Andrew's Ambulance Association in 1908.
 The Presidency of the Association (now St Andrew's First Aid) has been held by the Buccleuch family from that date.

+Sarah Ferguson, former wife of Andrew Mountbatten Windsor, is a great-great-granddaughter of the 6th Duke of Buccleuch.

+The 7th Duke of Buccleuch had a daughter, Alice, who married Prince Henry, Duke of Gloucester (third son of King George V and uncle of Queen Elizabeth II) in 1935, becoming a member of the British Royal Family.
+Prince Richard, Duke of Gloucester and Prince William of Gloucester are grandsons of the 7th Duke of Buccleuch.

 Most of the Dukes of Buccleuch (the 3rd, 4th, 5th, 6th, 7th) are buried in the Buccleuch Memorial Chapel in St. Mary's Episcopal Church, Dalkeith, Midlothian.
 The 2nd Duke (died 1751) is buried in Eton College Chapel.
 The most recent Dukes (the 8th and 9th) are buried among the ruins of Melrose Abbey in Melrose.

-Dukes of Buccleuch are invariably granted the honour of Knight in the Order of the Thistle.
+Dukes of Buccleuch are invariably granted the honour of Knight of the Order of the Thistle.